 HSBC Bank regularly change the HSBC credit card offers available in the UK credit card market.

 HSBC Bank are one of the main high street banks in the UK.
-HSBC have bank branches all over the country.
+There are HSBC bank branches all over the country.
 This is as a result of the HSBC takeover of what was ….
 Read More »

-The M&S credit card range offers a choice of three M&S credit cards to customers in the UK.
+The M&S credit card range currently offers a choice of three M&S cards for customers in the UK.

-The M&S Transfer Plus card is a M&S credit card for customers primarily looking to make a balance transfer.
-This Marks and Spencer credit card has a long 0% introductory offer on balance transfers.
+The M&S Transfer Plus card is the M&S credit card for customers who are looking to make a balance transfer.
+This Marks and Spencer credit card has a longer 0% introductory offer on balance transfers.

-The M&S Shopping Plus card is the M&S credit card for those customers more interested in an all round credit card.
-This M&S ….
+The M&S Shopping Plus card is the M&S credit card for those customers more interested in an all round credit ….
 Read More »

 Bank of Scotland have withdrawn the longest Bank of Scotland Platinum credit card from the UK market.
 The removal of this Bank of Scotland credit card was effective from 23rd February 2018.